micawarita/DSTI_AWSCLASS/README.md

 # DSTI_AWSCLASS
-Documents to explain procedures to create some AWS instance are placed in this folder.
+This folder is created fo store documents that explain procedures how to launch AWS instance.

 <link> How to launch instance with R server

 <link> How to launch instance with Public and Private Subnet.